leimao/TensorFlow_Dataset_API_Demo/README.md

 As TensorFlow updates, I started to be aware that there are official ``Dataset`` and ``Iterator`` classes in TensorFlow, which allows users to make use of their internal optimization for loading and preprocessing data.
-According to [TensorFlow](https://www.tensorflow.org/performance/datasets_performance)'s official documentation, using their ``Iterator`` should asymptotically faster than an ordinary single-thread ``Iterator``.
-However, in my preliminary tests, I found the TensorFlow ``Iterator`` was significanly slower than a manual single-thread ``Iterator``, probably due to its heavy overhead running time.
+According to the [TensorFlow](https://www.tensorflow.org/performance/datasets_performance) official documentation, using their ``Iterator`` should be asymptotically faster than an ordinary single-thread ``Iterator``.
+However, in my preliminary tests, I found the TensorFlow ``Iterator`` was significanly slower than a manual single-thread ``Iterator`` in some cases, probably due to its heavy overhead running time.

 ## TensorFlow Dataset API Usages